lawrencelee0205/Cammetech/README.md

 - Superadmin can view his own profile

-- Admin can add / delete employee
+- Admin can add / delete / update employee
 - Admin can view a list of employee
 - Admin can view details of employee
 - Admin can view the attendance of the employee